 The milk house serves as a beautiful dining or gathering place with large open doors on both ends and windows along the length of the north wall.
 The ceiling consists of rough sawn virgin yellow pine and the walls are aged barn wood and rough sawn pine.
 The space is well lit with antique light fixtures and decorative lighting.
 One of the walls actually has scattered drawings and writing that was found under the old whitewash that coated the interior at one time.

 Green tunnels pass through the boxelders leading from the courtyard to beautiful vistas of hayfields and wooded edges.
 Sandhill cranes, geese, ducks, deer and coyotes are often seen in the distance or flying overhead.
 The moos and bellows of cattle on neighboring farms echo through the area.
 A mowed trail leads to a grove of mature maples, ironwood and oak with wooded trails passing by an antique International Harvester horse-drawn hay loader.

 The old log farmhouse is perched in the backdrop of the venue offering great photo opportunities.
 Enclosed in lilacs and grape vines the century old cedar logs are aged to perfection.
 The interior is off limits as we have not started the renovation yet, but you are welcome to enjoy the exterior of the building.

-2016 also brought the construction of a new barn on the property to be used for work purposes.
-The new barn is constructed to match the old buildings with rough sawn board, batten siding and galvanized steel roofing.
+2016 also brought the construction of a new barn on the property to be used for office purposes.
+The new barn is constructed to match the old buildings with rough-sawn board, batten siding and galvanized steel roofing.

 SylvanDale is about family, farms, history and hard work.
 It provides a peaceful and relaxed environment with summer breezes, sylvan shade and weathered wood.